aman-khurana/machine-learning-algorithms/README.md

 # machine-learning-algorithms

-repository for implementation of machine learning algorithms
+repository for implementations of machine learning algorithms